 One of CyberGhost’s perks is that it is capable of unblocking streaming services like Netflix.
 Many use Kodi just as a player/media library, and Netflix is an important part of many such libraries.

 Unfortunately, it’s not the best service in terms of compatibility – there is no custom router app and no TV device apps.
-Not necessarily a tragedy, because it will still work with these devices.
-You will just have to run CyberGhostmanually using one of the protocol apps – OpenVPN, IPSec, PPTP, or L2TP/IPSec.
+This keeps it from being the best VPN for Kodi.
+It’s not necessarily a tragedy though, because it will still work with these devices.
+You will just have to run CyberGhost manually using one of the protocol apps – OpenVPN, IPSec, PPTP, or L2TP/IPSec.